yushiangfu/study-notes/b0-process.md

 ## <a name="life-cycle"></a> Life Cycle

-A task is in `NEW` status when it's newly created but not yet added to any run queue.
+A task begins in the `NEW` status when it is created but not yet added to a run queue.
-It changes to `RUNNING` once queued, waiting to run, or running on a CPU.
+It transitions to the `RUNNING` status when it is queued and either waiting to run or actively executing on a CPU.
+During runtime, if a task encounters an event that requires it to wait for a certain condition, it enters the `SLEEPING` status.
-If actions involve event waiting during runtime, the task becomes `SLEEPING` and temporarily standby somewhere until the condition is met.
+In this state, the task remains temporarily inactive until the condition is met.
-The task can be a daemon working in the background continuously or a regular command exiting after performing its job.
+Tasks can vary in nature, such as background daemons that continuously operate or regular commands that perform a specific job and then exit.

 <p align="center"><img src="images/process/life-cycle.png" /></p>